 No. Filing a police report does not mean you have to file a car insurance claim.
 However, even if you don’t plan to file a claim, it’s still important to notify your broker of the accident.
 Speak with your broker about the accident and get advice about the claims process.

 There is some confusion about how to report certain types of vehicle accidents in Alberta.
-If you are not sure whether you need to report an accident to police, call them to confirm.
+If you are not sure whether you need to report an accident to the police, call them to confirm.

 Here are some tips for reporting various types of vehicle accidents :

 Depending on the details of your car insurance, you will have a certain time period to report a car accident to your insurer.
-Generally you have 30 days.
+Generally, you have 30 days.
 Check with your advisor for clarification.

 If someone is seriously or fatally injured in a car accident, you must report it immediately.
 Call the police and request emergency services right away.
 Remain at the scene and wait for help to arrive.

-If you are the victim of a hit and run accident, call the police immediately.
+If you are the victim of a hit-and-run accident, call the police immediately.
 If you were in the vehicle when the accident occurred, try to get :

 Do not attempt to follow the vehicle.
 If your vehicle is driveable, visit the nearest police station.

-Many people assume you do not need to report accidents that occur in parking lots or on private property.
+Many people assume that you do not need to report accidents that occur in parking lots or on private property.
 You should treat parking lot accidents the same as other accidents.
 Use the same rules to determine if you need to file an accident report.

 Filing an accident report will not necessarily increase rates.
-Being at-fault for the accident is what impacts your rates.
+Being at fault for the accident is what impacts your rates.

 Police reports do not determine liability.
 Police accident reports also do not impact your insurance company’s assessment of the accident.
 Your insurer determines fault based on the information about the accident.